MatthewMuller/AddUserToLDAP/README.md

 * uidNumber and gidNumber match - This is important for the NFS file access and for the LDAP grouping
 * homeDirectory is /nfs/home/[uid].
 This is the folder that the NFS will mount.
 This folder and its privileges are set by Ubuntu when you created the username in Ubuntu.

 Once this file has been created, we will actually add this user to the LDAP.
-We will use the command below and feed it the file we created (Pretend the above file is saved as ldapUserToAdd.ldif).
+We will use the command below and feed it the file we created (Pretend the file we created above is named ldapUserToAdd.ldif).

 ```
 ldapadd -x -W -D "cn=doej,dc=babbage,dc=augsburg,dc=edu" -f ldapUserToAdd.ldif